Life and Work of Maestro Lino Tagliapietra

 Lino Tagliapietra was born in Murano, a small island in the Venetian lagoon, in 1934.
-At the age of 12 he began his apprenticeship with Archimede Seguso and by the age of 21 he had mastered the age-old techniques and worked his way up to the title of maestro.
+At the age of 11 Lino began his apprenticeship with the great maestro Archimede Seguso and by the age of 21 he had mastered the age-old glass blowing techniques and worked his way up to the title of maestro.

-Today, Lino Tagliapietra has established himself as one of the greatest glass artists of all time.
+Today Lino is widely recognized as the world’s greatest living glass blower.
+Even Dale Chihuly has given him that accolade.
+Indeed, many consider him to be one of the greatest glass artists of all time, and possibly the greatest.
 Lino Tagliapietra blown glass works are in the collections of many major glass museums throughout the world and are sought after avidly by collectors of glass art.
-Some of the public collections which include Lino Tagliapietra blown glass art are the Carnegie Museum of Art in Pittsburgh, the Columbus Museum of Art in Columbus, the Corning Museum in New York, the Hokkaido Museum of Moder Art, in Japan; The Museum of Glass in Tacoma, Washington; the Metropolitan Museum of Art in New York, the Palm Springs Art Museum in California, The Renwick Gallery in Washington, D.C.; the Tokyo National Modern Art Museum and the Victora and Albert Museum in London.
+Some of the public collections which include Lino Tagliapietra blown glass art are the Carnegie Museum of Art in Pittsburgh, the Columbus Museum of Art in Columbus, the Corning Museum in New York, the Hokkaido Museum of Modern Art, in Japan; The Museum of Glass in Tacoma, Washington; the Metropolitan Museum of Art in New York, the Palm Springs Art Museum in California, The Renwick Gallery in Washington, D.C.; the Tokyo National Modern Art Museum and the Victoria and Albert Museum in London.

 Lino tends to create his blown glass sculpture in various series.
-Often his series are named after famous places that Lino has visited: Bilbao, Seattle Sunset, Maui and Borneo are examples of these series.
+Often his series are named after famous places that Lino has visited: Bilbao, Seattle Sunset, Maui and Fuji are examples of these series.
 Others of Lino Tagliapietra’s glass series are named for their familiar shapes: Dinosaur, Foemina (Italian for female), Angel Tear and Masai (after the Masai shields) are examples of Lino glass pieces whose shapes either obviously or more subtly refer to specific forms.